PrinceWang-Cal/TPP/README.md

 Install <a href="https://networkx.github.io/" target="_blank">networkx</a>.
 The latest(2.5) version is not needed.

-To install networkx for Python:
+To install networkx for Python through pip:
 ```bash
 pip install networkx
 ```